 Thanks for visiting this site.
 I write music for traditional instruments in a twenty-first century style which could be described as western classical tradition to “now.”
 From a conversation among backyard birds to a sonic snapshot of Idaho history, from caricatures of human behaviors to tangos, my goal is to explore ways of expressing the vernacular while combining it with depth and lightness, humor and insight.

-In recent years my music has been performed by Portland’s new music performance group FearNoMusic; at the Composer’s Symposium, Performers’ Choice Concert at the Ernest Bloch Festival at Newport, Oregon; at Portland State University and in concerts sponsored by the Cascadia branch of the National Association of Composers USA.
+In recent years my music has been performed by Portland’s new music performance group FearNoMusic; at the Composer’s Symposium, Performers’ Choice Concert at the Ernest Bloch Festival at Newport, Oregon; at Portland State University, University of Portland and in concerts sponsored by the Cascadia branch of the National Association of Composers USA.

 REVIEWS OF CD